The beautiful Inchydoney Beach is arguably one of the best beaches in Cork.

 Delightful Clonakilty is a busy market town of charm, history and heritage.
 Deasey’s Quay reflects a traditional of seafaring, built to serve the large brewery and former linen industries.

 The 19th century mill buildings, once part of the distillery, are now tastefully re-purposed to house the library and council offices.
-Home of the black pudding, it has gourmet delis, cafés, boutiques, independent shops, galleries and bars making it a grand place to visit.
+Home of the black pudding, it has gourmet delis, cafés, boutiques and much more.
+Here are some Clonakilty guides to drop into:

 2. Galley Head Lighthouse